Atal Bihari Vajpayee: Third term: 1999–2004

-1999–2002

 The 1999 general elections were held in the aftermath of the Kargil operations.
 The BJP-led NDA won 303 seats out of the 543 seats in the Lok Sabha, securing a comfortable and stable majority.
 On 13 October 1999, Vajpayee took oath as the prime minister of India for the third time.

 A national crisis emerged in December 1999, when Indian Airlines flight IC 814 from Kathmandu to New Delhi was hijacked by five terrorists and flown to Taliban-ruled Afghanistan.
 The hijackers made several demands including the release of certain terrorists like Masood Azhar from prison.
 Under pressure, the government ultimately caved in.
-Jaswant Singh, the minister of external affairs at the time, flew with the terrorists to Afghanistan and exchanged them for the passengers.
+Jaswant Singh, the then minister of external affairs, flew with the terrorists to Afghanistan and exchanged them for the passengers.

 In March 2000, Bill Clinton, the President of the United States, paid a state visit to India.
 This was the first state visit to India by a U.S. president in 22 years, since President Jimmy Carter's visit in 1978.
 President Clinton's visit was hailed as a significant milestone in relations between the two nations.
 Vajpayee and Clinton had wide-ranging discussions on bilateral, regional and international developments.
 The visit led to expansion in trade and economic ties between India and the United States.
 A vision document on the future course of Indo-U.S. relations was signed during the visit.